← All Articles

 The Current State of AI in Automotive

-McKinsey's 2024 automotive software report estimates that software will account for 30% of a vehicle's total value by 2030, up from 10% in 2020.
-This shift has created new categories of automotive AI applications beyond autonomous driving: predictive maintenance systems that forecast component failures 6-8 weeks in advance, AI-powered supply chain optimization that reduces inventory costs by 15-25%, and personalized in-vehicle experiences that adapt to individual driver preferences.
+Software's share of a vehicle's total value continues to climb dramatically as cars evolve from mechanical machines into software platforms on wheels.
+This shift has created new categories of automotive AI applications beyond autonomous driving: predictive maintenance systems that forecast component failures weeks in advance, AI-powered supply chain optimization that reduces inventory costs, and personalized in-vehicle experiences that adapt to individual driver preferences.

-Major automotive conferences like the Detroit Auto Show, CES, and SAE World Congress now dedicate 40-50% of their speaking slots to AI-related topics, according to event programming data from the past two years.
+Major automotive conferences like the Detroit Auto Show, CES Automotive, and SAE World Congress now dedicate substantial programming to AI-related topics.
 The most impactful speakers come from hybrid backgrounds: former automotive engineers who moved into AI, or AI researchers who spent years working directly with OEMs on production systems.

 Related: Measuring roi from an ai keynote

-When General Motors implemented their AI-driven quality control system at the Lansing Delta Township plant, they reduced defect rates by 23% within six months.
-The engineer who led that implementation now commands $35,000 speaking fees because he can explain exactly how they integrated computer vision with existing quality systems, trained floor workers on the new processes, and calculated ROI for executive stakeholders.
+When manufacturers implement AI-driven quality control systems, the engineers who led those implementations become compelling speakers precisely because they can explain exactly how they integrated computer vision with existing quality systems, trained floor workers on the new processes, and calculated ROI for executive stakeholders.
+In our experience booking speakers for automotive events, practical implementation stories resonate far more than theoretical frameworks.

 Key AI Applications Driving Automotive Innovation